Green Party of Prince Edward Island: Founding (2005–2012)

-Bevan-Baker era (2012–present)
+Bevan-Baker era (2012–2023)

 Sharon Labchuk resigned the leadership of the Green Party on July 12, 2012.
 She was succeeded by Peter Bevan-Baker on November 3, 2012.
 The party released its platform for the 2015 election on March 20, 2015.
 In that election, leader Bevan-Baker was elected in the district of Kellys Cross-Cumberland with 54% of the vote, and won the party's first seat, and only the second seat ever won in the legislature for a third party.

 The party secured their second seat in a by-election to fill a vacancy left by retiring Charlottetown-Parkdale MLA Doug Currie on November 27, 2017.
 This was the first time in Island history that a third party won in a by-election.

 Bevan-Baker pursued a strategy of broadening the Green Party's focus so as to place social concerns such as affordable housing at the forefront, rather than its traditional association with environmentalism, in the hopes of appealing to voters and appearing as more than a single-issue party.
-Heading into the 2019 election, several polls showed the Green Party in the lead, with Bevan-Baker the most-liked party leader; on election day, however, while the party won eight seats and is likely to form the official opposition in the 66th General Assembly of Prince Edward Island, they did not win the most overall seats as recent polls predicted.
+Heading into the 2019 election, several polls showed the Green Party in the lead, with Bevan-Baker the most-liked party leader; on election day, however, while the party won eight seats to form the official opposition, they did not win the most overall seats as recent polls predicted.

-In 2019, the party was elected the official opposition in the 66th General Assembly of Prince Edward Island.
+The party was the official opposition from 2019 to 2023, in the 66th General Assembly of Prince Edward Island.
+Following the 2023 election, Bevan-Baker announced his resignation as leader and was succeeded on an interim basis by Karla Bernard.

+In the 2024 Borden-Kinkora provincial by-election, the party president Matt MacFarlane was elected.

+MacFarlane era (2025–present)

+Matt MacFarlane became leader of the Green Party of Prince Edward Island on June 7, 2025 after their leadership election.